Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 3: Online Reinforcement Learning

 \subsection{Common RL Algorithms}

-To provide necessary context for subsequent discussions, we list several widely adopted RL algorithms for LLM post-training:
+Given the above formulation, commonly used online RL algorithms for LLM post-training can be understood as different methods for optimizing the same reward-maximization objective, while differing in their advantage estimation, regularization, and update constraints.
+Table~\ref{tab:online_rl_algorithms} summarizes the main objectives or update rules of representative algorithms.
+According to whether they use a value model, group-based relative rewards, or sequence-level likelihood ratios, these algorithms can be roughly grouped into four categories:

-1) \textbf{REINFORCE}~\cite{sutton1999policygradient} is a foundational policy-gradient method that directly maximizes expected cumulative rewards via gradient ascent.
+1) \textbf{REINFORCE-style policy-gradient methods.} \textit{REINFORCE}~\citep{sutton1999policygradient} is a foundational policy-gradient method that directly maximizes expected cumulative rewards via gradient ascent.
 Although conceptually straightforward, REINFORCE suffers from high variance in gradient estimations, causing instability when applied to tasks such as LLM alignment.
-Recent modifications, such as RLOO~\cite{ahmadian2024rloo}, improve upon this by employing the mean reward of other responses from identical prompts as a baseline, reducing variance in advantage estimation.
+Recent modifications, such as \textit{RLOO}~\citep{ahmadian2024rloo}, improve upon this by employing the mean reward of other responses from identical prompts as a leave-one-out baseline, reducing variance in advantage estimation without introducing an additional value model.